jsavage95/UpBank/README.md

-### Module-Name
-Upbank
+### Upbank Powershell Module

-### _Templates
+### Description
-Files in here are needed to run the New-PSModule.ps1 script to create a new module.
+This module is to interact with the Australian bank "UpBank" via API in Powershell (https://developer.up.com.au/).

-### New-PSModule.ps1
+### Note
-A script to run which can be used to create new modules.
+Currently in progress...